ittsar/risk-stack/README.md

-# Fullstack Application
+# Risk Stack

-Starter project for a Django REST backend and a React frontend that talk to each other out of the box.
+Risk Stack is a starter kit pairing Django REST with a React frontend so you can stand up a full-stack app quickly.

 ## What's inside
 - Django 4 project configured with Django REST Framework, CORS headers, and a healthcheck endpoint at `/api/health/`.